jgeraigery/SpotlightHelp/pages/ConnectLinux/linux_component_virtualmemory_free.md

 ---
 title: ﻿Free virtual memory
 last_updated: February 15, 2017
-summary: "The virtual memory that is not in use on the machine."
+summary: "The amount of virtual memory that has not yet been used."
 sidebar: c_linux_sidebar
 permalink: linux_component_freevirtualmemory.html
 folder: ConnectLinux